-The Trustees, will take ESG considerations into account in the selection, retention and realisation of investments.
+The Trustees will take ESG considerations into account in the selection, retention and realisation of investments.
+The Trustees monitor the investment managers on an ongoing basis.

-4.5.
-NON-FINANCIAL CONSIDERATIONS
+4.6.
+Non-Financial Considerations

 The Trustees only consider factors that are expected to have a financial impact on the Scheme's investments.
-Non-financial considerations, such as ethical views, are not implemented in the current investment strategy.
+Non-financial considerations are not implemented in the current investment strategy.